The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 Buses per day

-Of the 5 bus that leave Strasbourg for Paris every day 4 travel direct so it’s quite easy to avoid journeys where you’ll have to change along the way.
+Of the 4 buses that leave Strasbourg for Paris every day 4 travel direct so it’s quite easy to avoid journeys where you’ll have to change along the way.

 There are two main bus service providers which make the journey between Strasbourg and Paris.
 These are Eurolines and Ouibus.
 Eurolines services, also known as Isilines on this route, depart up to five times per day, seven days a week.
 These services are direct and run from very early in the morning until last thing at night.
 Ouibus services are a little less frequent, with an average of two departures each day, one in the morning and one in the evening.
 The average journey time of buses from Strasbourg to Paris is just over seven hours.